itigoag/chocomilk-DEPRECATED-/README.md

 ### Local

-To use chcomilk it is sufficient to use a common Linux distrubiton and copy the Makefile ui and install Ansible.
+To use chocomilk it is sufficient to use a common Linux distribution and copy the Makefile ui and install Ansible.

 ### travis-ci